OrensteinLab/UniLib/README-Transfer_Learning_Model.md

 1. **Data Preprocessing**:
    - Reads a CSV file containing regulatory DNA sequences and expression measurements (mean fluorescence levels).
    - Converts the DNA sequences to one-hot encodings, enabling them to be used as input to the machine learning model.
-   - Augments train set and test sets with reverse complement sequences for training and prediction.
+   - Augments train sets and test sets with reverse complement sequences for training and prediction.

 2. **Machine Learning Model**:
    - Defines a convolutional neural network (CNN) model for the task.